zsteve/wtf/README.md

  - If you find this work relevant to your research project, please cite the [preprint](https://arxiv.org/abs/2104.01708)

 ```
-Zhang, S. Non-negative matrix and tensor factorisations with a smoothed Wasserstein loss, arXiv preprint arXiv:2104.01708, 2021
+Zhang, S. A unified framework for non-negative matrix and tensor factorisations with a smoothed Wasserstein loss, arXiv preprint arXiv:2104.01708, 2021
 ```